DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/otel/operator.md

 ## Install Instrumentation CR

-Install under the Insight-System namespace, there are some minor differences between versions
+Install under the Insight-System namespace, there are some differences between versions:

 ### Insight v0.18.x